mi-da/Decentralized-Learning-Service-Assembly/README.md

 The file configs/mida-assembly-config.txt contains the configuration parameters for the simulation.
 The main parameters are:
 - NETWORK_SIZE: The number of services to assemble
 - TYPES: Number of types of services
-- M: learning window of the proposed algorithm
+- M: learning window of the algorithm proposed in [1]
 - STRATEGY: The selection criteria that the nodes adopt.
 We implemented multiple strategies:
   1. emergent (QoS-aware with learning - see [1])
   2. random